-Hi, I'm Jennifer Bagheri, an Iranian American creative director and brand designer based in San Francisco.
-I help businesses and organizations find their authentic voice, develop their visual brand identity, and make meaningful connections with their audience through intuitive experiences that engage.
+I'm Jennifer Bagheri, an Iranian American design leader and brand designer based in San Francisco.
+I help clients find their authentic voice, develop their visual identity, and connect with their audience through intuitive experiences.

-For nearly a decade, I led design and creative direction for mission-driven organizations at a national scale — including NextGen America, Need to Impeach, the Tom Steyer 2020 presidential campaign, Bully Pulpit International, and NextGen Policy.
+For nearly a decade, I led design and creative direction for mission-driven organizations at a national scale — including California Budget & Policy Center, NextGen America, the Tom Steyer 2020 presidential campaign, and NextGen Policy.
 That work ranged from building national visual identities and design systems to leading creative teams across major advocacy campaigns.

 I studied design and fine art at the Maryland Institute of Art, graduating with a BFA in Graphic Design with a minor in Drawing and Painting.